lgmorand/workshop-aca/_entries/04-02 privateapplication.md

 ## Testing the application

 To validate that the two container apps are communicating together correctly, go to the log stream panel.
-On the greeter application you should see the application awaking every 10 second and colling the helloer application:
+On the greeter application you should see the application awaking every 10 second and calling the helloer application:

 ![Architecture](/media/lab3/greeterlogstream.png)